Needy (song)

-"Needy" is a song by American singer Ariana Grande.
+"Needy" (stylized in all lowercase) is a song by American singer Ariana Grande.
 It is the second track on her fifth studio album, Thank U, Next, which was released on February 8, 2019, via Republic Records.
 The song was written by Grande, Victoria Monét, Tayla Parx, and its producer Tommy Brown.

 "Needy" reached the top 10 in Ireland, Malaysia, Singapore, and the United Kingdom; and top 20 in Australia, Canada, Lithuania, New Zealand, Portugal, and the United States.
 The song was certified silver by the British Phonographic Industry (BPI) and platinum by Recording Industry Association of America (RIAA).

 Background and recording

 On October 4, 2018, Grande posted a 45-second snippet on her Instagram with the caption "tell me how good it feels to be needed".
 On November 5, 2018, Grande posted a second snippet alongside a video of Piggy Smallz on her Instagram Story.
 On November 15, Grande shared a video of her singing a part of "Needy" with a piano.

 Victoria Monét (pictured in 2017) co-wrote the song and co-produced the vocals.

 Needy was written by Ariana Grande, Victoria Monét, Tayla Parx and Tommy Brown, who also handled the production.
 Grande's vocals were recorded at the Record Plant in Holywood and Jungle City in New York City.
 Serban Ghenea mixed the track, and Brendan Morawski as the engineer assisted by Sean Kline.